aritchie/geofences/README.md

 ## SETUP

-Be sure to install the Plugin.BluetoothLE nuget package in all of your main platform projects as well as your core/NETStandard project
+Be sure to install the Plugin.Geofencing nuget package in all of your main platform projects as well as your core/NETStandard project

 [![NuGet](https://img.shields.io/nuget/v/Plugin.Geofencing.svg?maxAge=2592000)](https://www.nuget.org/packages/Plugin.Geofencing/)